Six ways you can boost team morale during lockdown

 Making your employees feel valued is something that managers should always strive to achieve, but during a pandemic it’s even more vital to show them that their work is appreciated and doesn’t go unnoticed.
 A few ways to make them feel valued include:

 - Giving a gift – no matter if they tell you otherwise, people like being rewarded with gifts.
 A small token such as a bottle of wine, flowers or chocolate will certainly put a smile on their face.
+Acknowledge your employees with personalized staff appreciation day gift ideas, or give them some simple fun gifts like funny shirts or mugs with coffee jokes and puns that will surely lighten up their mood.

 - Make sure they’re heard – presenting an idea to the team can be daunting for some, so ensure their opinions are always heard, acknowledged and appreciated.